How to Make Gluten-Free Pumpkin Pie Just As Comforting As the Original

 Using cold water will also keep the butter from melting before the dough’s in the oven.
 Fill a small bowl with water and ice cubes, and measure the water right from the ice-cold bowl.

 One of the main mistakes novice pie makers commit is overhandling the dough.
 In gluten-containing pies, overworking the dough will cause a tough crust.
 For gluten-free pies, that’s not a risk, but you still want to work gently to keep the butter in large pieces.
 This creates those big pockets of air, aka flaky texture.
 Other mistakes include adding too much liquid to the crust, or using too much flour to roll it out, both of which make the dough that much less tender.

-Uncooked pumpkin pie tends to slosh out of the pan, whether when you’re setting the pie in the oven, pushing the oven rack in to bake or removing the pie to cover with foil.
+Uncooked pumpkin pie tends to slosh out of the pan, whether when you’re setting the pie in the oven, pushing the oven rack in or removing the pie to cover with foil.
 A splashed pumpkin custard on the oven floor will burn and make a huge mess!
 Avoid this snafu by baking the pie on top of a baking sheet, which makes it easier to transfer and catches any potential spills.